-Exposure to certain chemical agents can cause a range of injuries from minor to serious long term damage.
-A chemical is regarded as any substance (solid, liquid, aerosol or gas) which is used for the purpose of reacting with or effecting a change in another material.
-This definition extends beyond the narrow context of laboratory use and embraces broadest possible interpretation.
-It includes substances such as solvents, cleaning fluids, detergents, glues/resins, drain cleaners, paint strippers, preserving fluids as well as chemical reagents.
-A broad range of chemicals are in use throughout the Institute consisting of seemingly harmless readily available substances to highly specialised and reactive laboratory agents.
-Exposure may be through ingestion, inhalation, skin absorption, absorption through the mucous membranes.
-Person Exposed to Risk ✓ Students ✓ Employees □ Public □ Contractors □ Visitors Information Instruction 9 Training Information, Instruction & Training The hazards associated with each chemical substance are brought to the attention of the users (Senior technical staff are responsible for informing other technical staff, lecturers are responsible for informing students) Ensure Material Safety Data Sheets are made available Personal protective equipment required (last resort) Care must be taken in the selection of personal protective equipment, eg. select the correct glove to ensure that the chemical does not readily break through Personal Protective Equipment should be CE marked.
-Initial Risk Rating (without any control measures) Probability: 2-3 x Severity 2-4 = Risk Factor 4-9 KEY PROBABILITY SEVERITY RISK FACTOR Probable 3 Critical 3 1-3 Low Risk Possible 2 Serious 2 4 Medium Risk Unlikely 1 Minor 1 6-9 High Risk Risk Factor = Probability x Severity Risk Reduction Rating (after controls introduced) Probability: 1 x Severity 2-3 = Risk Factor 2-3 Risk Assessment Review

-As and when process changes or yearly
+Exposure to certain chemical agents can cause a range of injuries from minor to serious long term purpose of reacting with or effect narrow context of laboratory uses such as solvents, cleaning fluids as well as chemical reagents.
+A seemingly harmless readily avail eting a change in another mate e and embraces broadest poss s, detergents, glues/resins, dra broad range of chemicals are ilable substances to highly spe d, aerosol or gas) which is used for the rial.
+This definition extends beyond the ible interpretation.
+It includes substances in cleaners, paint strippers, preserving fluids in use throughout the Institute consisting of cialised and reactive laboratory agents. n, absorption through the mucous Person Exposed to Risk ✓ Students ✓ Employees □ Public □ Contractors □ Visitors Information, Instruction & Tra ining The hazards associated with each chemical substance are brought to the attention of the users (Senior technical staff are responsible for informing other technical staff, lecturers are responsible for informing students) Personal protective equipment Care must be taken in the selection of personal protective equipment, e.g. select the correct glove to ensure that the chemical does not readily break through Personal Protective Equipment should be CE Initial Risk Rating (without an y control measures) Probability : 2-3 x Severity 2-4 = Risk Factor 4-9 KEY PROBABILITY SEVERITY RISK FACTOR Probable 3 Critical 3 1-3 Low Risk Possible 2 Serious 2 4 Medium Risk Unlikely 1 Minor 1 6-9 High Risk Risk Factor = Probability x Severity Risk Reduction Rating (after o controls introduced) Probability: 1 x Severity 2-3 = Risk Factor 2-3 Risk Assessment Review As and when process changes or yearly